International UAS exam, autumn 2023

 The entrance exam is conducted in the English language.
 The exam sections and duration of the exam are determined on the basis of the study programmes you apply for.
 You complete at one time all the exam sections that are included to the study programmes you apply for.
 The entrance exam includes both common exam sections to all study programmes and field-specific exam sections.
 The exam sections for each study field are presented in Chart 1.
 A total score of the written exam is the sum score of the exam sections included to your study programme.
 In order to be invited to the second phase group interview, you must pass all the exam sections and reach the study programme specific cut-off scores.

 A specific response time has been allocated for each exam section.
 When the section-specific time is up, the section will close.
 If you don’t finish the section, the latest version will be saved as your answer.
 You can complete the sections in any order.
 However, please note that once a section is opened, it needs to be completed, and you cannot return to the section later.
+In addition to the section-specific times, there is 15 minutes for transitions between sections in the entrance exam.

 Common exam sections to all study programmes: